Can You Have a Loaded Gun in Your Car in Texas?

 While Texas’ gun laws are quite lenient compared to most other states, there are a few details gun owners should know about carrying firearms in their vehicles.
 The Motorist Protection Act exists to allow vehicle owners to protect themselves from thieves, carjackers, and armed robbers while driving.
 Gun owners only require a valid Texas photo ID to purchase a gun in Texas, and a driver does not require a license to carry a loaded firearm in his or her vehicle.
 However, the driver must keep handguns either holstered on his or her person or concealed from view.
 As long as the driver owns the vehicle or the vehicle is under his or her control, it is legal in Texas to have a loaded firearm in the vehicle within reach.

 Texas law does prohibit knowingly, recklessly, or intentionally carrying a loaded firearm on a school’s or other educational institution’s vehicle.
 Exceptions apply to concealed carry permit holders as of August 1, 2016, and concealed carry permit holders may keep their firearms in a locked vehicle out of plain view in K-12 establishment parking lots or parking structures.
-Gun owners have a great deal of freedom when it comes to exercising their Second Amendment rights in Texas, but anyone who has questions about legal gun ownership and carrying practices should reach out to a licensed firearm dealer, a police station, or a Houston criminal defense attorney to verify the legality of their actions.
+Gun owners have a great deal of freedom when it comes to exercising their Second Amendment rights in Texas, but anyone who has questions about legal gun ownership and carrying practices should reach out to a licensed firearm dealer, a police station, or an experienced and aggressive Houston criminal defense attorney to verify the legality of their actions.